casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

    - You have a [Casper account](/workflow/setup/#setting-up-an-account) with a public and secret key pair to initiate the deploy
    - You have enough CSPR tokens in your account to pay for deploys.
 If you plan to use the Casper Testnet, learn about the [faucet](/workflow/token-transfer#2-the-faucet) to fund your testing account
 - You understand how to [write basic contract code](/dapp-dev-guide/writing-contracts/index.md) and session code
-- You have a contract Wasm to send to a Casper network
+- You have a contract Wasm to send to a Casper Network

 ## Installing a Contract in Global State {#installing-contract-code}